FOREX-Euro dips to 4-month low as Greek impasse fans exit worry

 Greek Party leaders are expected to convene at 2 p.m.
 (1100 GMT) but there is little hope President Karolos Papoulias’s proposal to form a technocrat government would end the stalemate, making a new election the most likely outcome.

-Many market players think a fresh election will make it more likely for Athens to ditch its bailout pledges and hence the euro, even though euro zone finance ministers dismissed talk of Greece’s exit as “propaganda and nonsense”.
+“Another election is likely to make fiscal rebuilding less likely,” Karakama said.

-“Another election is likely to make fiscal rebuilding less likely,” Daisuke Karakama, market economist at Mizuho Corporate Bank, said.
+Many market players think a fresh election will make it more likely for Athens to ditch its bailout pledges and hence the euro even though euro zone finance ministers dismissed talk of Greece’s exit zone as “propaganda and nonsense”.

 A clear break of that retracement level could open the way for a test of the January low of $1.2624, though some analysts said the euro could enjoy some rebound in the short term, having fallen more than three percent so far this month.